-- Claiming for a transaction: If someone has purchased furniture or appliances from you via a private sale and have yet to pay you, you can take the matter to the SCC.
-The total value of the goods cannot exceed R20 000, however.
+- Claiming for a transaction: If someone has purchased furniture or appliances from you privately and haven’t paid you, you can take the matter to the Small Claims Court.

-- Receiving rent money: If a tenant does not pay their rent amount on time, you can take them to the SCC
+- Receiving rent money: If a tenant does not pay their rent amount on time, you can also approach this forum.

-- Enforcing a claim stated in a legal document: If you have a cheque, acknowledgement of debt or promissory note, you can approach the SCC to impose the payment.
+- Enforcing a claim stated in a legal document: If you have a cheque, acknowledgement of debt or promissory note as proof that you are entitled to receive money from someone, you can approach the Small Claims Court.

-- Claiming for damages: If you are involved in a car accident, for example, and you can prove that the other driver was at fault, you can take the issue to the SCC.
-Again, the amount cannot be more than R20 000
+- Claiming for damages: If you are involved in a car accident, for example, and you can prove that the other driver was at fault.

-- Credit agreements: if you own a business that lends people money, and creditors aren’t honouring their payment agreements; you can take them to the SCC.
+- Credit agreements: if you own a business that lends people money, and creditors aren’t paying the agreed installments.

 Unfortunately, there are legal matters that cannot be taken to the Small Claims Court.
 These include claims that: